+STRUCTURE: For regulatory purposes under this bylaw, a walled and roofed building, as well as a mobile home, and any related built systems, including gas or liquid storage tanks.

 STUDIO: A building or portion thereof used for artistic pursuits, including individual or group production, practice and instruction, which may also include space for private exhibits or performances that are not open to the general public.
 See also CULTURAL FACILITY, PUBLIC ASSEMBLY.

 SUBDIVISION: The subdivision of an originating parcel of land with or without streets into two or more derived parcels, lots, plots, or other legal division of land for immediate or future transfer of ownership.

+SUBSTANTIAL DAMAGE: Damage of any origin sustained by a structure whereby the cost of restoring the structure to its before-damaged conditions would equal or exceed 50 percent of the market value of the structure before the damage occurred.

+SUBSTANTIAL IMPROVEMENT: Any reconstruction, rehabilitation, addition, or other improvement of a structure after the date of adoption of this bylaw, the cost of which, over three years, or over a the period of a common plan of development, cumulatively equals or exceeds 50 percent of the market value of the structure before the “start of construction” of the improvement.
+This term includes structures which have incurred “substantial damage”, regardless of the actual repair work performed.
+The term does not, however, include either: (a) Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specification which have been identified by the local health officer and which are the minimum necessary to assure safe living conditions or (b) Any alteration of a “historic structure”, provided that the alteration will not preclude the structure’s continued designation as a “historic structure”.

 SURVEY PLAT: A map or plan drawn to scale of one or more parcels, tracts or subdivisions of land, showing, but not limited to, locus, boundaries, corners, markers, monuments, easements, and other rights (VSA 27, Chapter 17, §1401(b).

 TEMPORARY USE: A use established for a limited period of time with the intent to discontinue such use upon the expiration of the time period.

+TOP OF BANK: That vertical point along a stream bank where an abrupt change in slope is evident.
+For streams in wider valleys it is the point where the stream is generally able to overflow the banks and enter the floodplain.
+For steep and narrow valleys, it will generally be the same as the top of slope.

 TRANSFER STATION: A facility certified by the state that functions as a collection point for solid waste and/or recyclable materials that will subsequently be transported to a state-approved landfill or disposal facility.

 TRANSIT FACILITY: A building or other structure intended for use by the public to access public transit services or to change transportation modes, including bus and train stations and shelters and associated parking areas.
 For purposes of these regulations, this shall also include park-and-ride facilities that also provide access to other forms of public transportation.
 See also PARKING FACILITY.